Smoked pork fat. Is there anything it can’t make delicious? I don’t think so.

 Grain Pilaf with Confit Turkey Gizzards, Pickled Ramps and Nettles

 - 1 recipe bacon fat-gizzard confit roughly chopped (see above)

 - ½ cup wild rice preferably wood parched

 - Kosher salt and fresh ground black pepper

-- 2 tbsp chopped pickled ramp bulbs, plus some of their pickling juice for acid
+- 2 tablespoon chopped pickled ramp bulbs plus some of their pickling juice for acid

 - Cook all the grains separately in lightly salted water until just tender, the wheat berries will take the longest, followed by the barley and the wild rice.

 - Cool the grains, and rinse the barley lightly with cool water to remove starch that would make the grain salad sticky.
 Combine the grains and reserve.
 This can be done a day or two ahead of time.

 - Warm the butter in a saute pan When the butter melts, add the gizzards, cook for a minute, then add the grains and heat through.

 - Deglaze the pan with the stock to avoid browning, then finally add the nettles, an ramps just to warm them.
 Season the mixture with a shot or two of the ramp pickling liquid and double check the seasoning for salt and pepper, then serve immediately.